 Dr Cassandra Lacey

 Cassie grew up in rural Northeast Victoria on a small hobby farm before moving to Melbourne to pursue her studies as an Osteopath.
-Graduating from Victoria University Melbourne with a Bachelor of Science (Clinical Science) and a Masters in Health Science (Osteopathy) in 2010.
-Her thesis focused on the effects of Osteopathic treatment on Primary Dysmenorrhoea (Period Pain).
+Attending Victoria University Melbourne, Cassie studied a Bachelor of Science (Clinical Science) and a Master of Health Science (Osteopathy) and graduated in 2010.
+Her thesis focused on the effects of Osteopathic treatment on Primary Dysmenorrhea (Period Pain).

 Follow The Osteopath on Facebook!